eu-cpsc211/cpsc211/notes/4-lists/4c-linked-lists.md

 ### Operations examples

 - Consider the following linked list.
-Write two lines of C++ code that would remove `b` from the list.
+Write two lines of C++ code that would remove `b` from the list and free its memory.

 ![](./assets/4-linked-list-study-delete.svg)